Die Strudlhofstiege – the Strudlhof Steps

 To translate this sentence is to show how untranslatable Doderer is to readers used to concise, journalistic narratives.
 It makes him virtually unavailable to English readers.
 I’ll give it my best shot, but promise none of Doderer’s poetic whimsy.

-“When Mary K.’s husband was still alive, Oscar was his name, and she still walked on two very lovely legs (the right one having been severed at the knee when she was run-over by a tram not too far from her flat on September 21st, 1925), a certain Doctor Negria surfaced who as a young Romanian student studied at Vienna’s famous medical faculty and served his years at the General Hospital.”
+“When Mary K.’s husband was still alive, Oscar was his name, and she still walked on two quite lovely legs (the right one having been severed at the knee when she was run-over by a tram not far from her flat on September 21st, 1925), a certain Doctor Negria surfaced, who as a young Romanian student studied at Vienna’s famous medical faculty and served his years at the General Hospital.”

 The book appears to go downhill from there.
 Countless characters are introduced and disappear without warning.
 In fact, it would be wrong to assume the book was about Mary K. and Dr. Negria, both of whom vanish after the first hundred or so pages only to re-emerge many hundreds of pages later.
 People are randomly referred to by first names, surnames, titles or nick-names.
 The narration is detached third person until suddenly intruding unexpectedly in the guise of first-person both singular and plural before vanishing again.